ietf/www.ietf.org/Guide to being effective in the IETF.md

 ## <a id="send-text">Send text</a>
 The IETF works on proposed text and proposed changes to that text.
 It is so much better to say "I don't like this text because of X, and here is some alternative text that fixes that" because this turns your point into something actionable.

-There are two other major benefit from sending text.
+There are two other major benefits from sending text.
 The first is that it will help you focus your thoughts into clear and precise language that says what you want it to say.
 The second is that it helps people understand what you are saying, particularly because of the focus it brings.
 Every IETF participant will have come across a situation where a point only becomes clear when someone turns it into proposed text.

 The importance of sending text cannot be overstated - this is possibly the most common reason that people feel rejected, because they make a good suggestion but don't propose text and nobody else does it for them.
 There are some circumstances when WGs expect document editors/authors to produce text to cover the points raised, but this is imperfect and can be missed, or the text may not be as you expect it.